 While conducting a cellulite percussion massage, you have to put pressure on the target area in various ways.
 These include pinching, squeezing, rolling, oscillating.

 The pressure helps smooth out the fat deposits underneath the skin.
 Also, it releases excess fluid from areas in the lower abdomen to improve the spongy appearance for tight and firm skin.

-Can You Conduct Percussion Therapy for Cellulite Yourself?
+How Can I Conduct Percussion Therapy for Cellulite Using Exogun?